isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

 If you have a Google ID
 =======================

-If you have an existing Google account, you can use it to log into ISB-CGC.
+If you have an existing Google account, you can use it to log into the ISB-CGC Web App.

 - Click on the **Continue with Google** button.
 - On the next screen, enter your email address which you have previously associated with a Google account.